bryceschultz/AlgorandTransactionCenter/README.md

 1. From the home page (https://sendalgo.com) click anywhere
 2. Now click on the 'Pay' side of the page
 3. Fill out the payment transaction form:
-  a.
+    -a.
 Enter your algorand address in the first box.
-  b.
+    -b.
 Enter your algorand passphrase in the second box.
-  c.
+    -c.
 Enter another users algorand address you wish to send the algos to in the third box.
   d.
 Enter the amount of algos you want to send in the fourth box.
   <img src="documentation-images/paymenttransaction.png">
 4. Hit enter